 Rosemary Wine Salt is such a wonderful and tasty seasoning that will upgrade the flavor of any dish you add it to.
 What an easy seasoning to make.
 While it is time-consuming it is not something that needs attention.
-Simply add your ingredients together place inside the dehydrator and forget it until it’s time to place in the food processor.
+Simply add your ingredients together place them inside the dehydrator and forget it. until it’s time to place them in the food processor.
 Nutritional Facts are based on one teaspoon per serving.

 Rosemary Wine Salt